 Tummy time is time your baby spends on his stomach while he’s awake.
 Doing tummy time from soon after birth helps your baby build neck, head and upper body strength to crawl and pull to stand when he’s older.

 At first, your baby might not like tummy time – it might make your baby vomit or she might miss seeing you when she’s on her tummy.
 If this sounds like your little one, try tummy time on your chest or across your lap.
 This puts less pressure on your baby’s tummy and can help with problems like reflux.
 This position also lets your baby see your face.

 You could also get down on the floor with your baby.
 Let him know you’re there by singing, talking, stroking his back or tickling his hands.
 Try doing tummy time on a range of surfaces, like on carpet indoors or on a blanket outside.

 You can start with 1-2 minutes of tummy time, and build up to 5-10 minutes a few times a day as your baby gets used to it.

 Tummy time can be tiring, especially for young babies.
 When your baby gets tired, roll her onto her back for a break before trying again.

 From 0-6 months, you could try the following ideas:

-- Encourage your baby to move to music and sound by making hand movements to songs, stories and rhymes, or by shaking rattles.
+- Encourage your baby to move to music and sound by singing songs and rhymes or shaking rattles.